tearust/teaproject/original-root/obsidian-backup/_tapp-tutor/App_AES_Key.md

 This AES key is used to encrypt/decrypt any data stored to hosting nodes' local IPFS or OrbitDB databases.

 ## Generating the app's AES key
-When a TApp is first created in the TAppStore, the GenreateAesKeyTxn is created and then executed in the [[State_Machine]].
+When a TApp is first created in the TAppStore, the GenreateAesKeyTxn is created and then executed in the [[teaproject/original-root/obsidian-backup/_tapp-tutor/State_Machine]].

 During execution, a random AES key is generated in the state.